History of Hinduism

 The history of Hinduism covers a wide variety of related religious traditions native to the Indian subcontinent.
 It overlaps or coincides with the development of religion in the Indian subcontinent since the Iron Age, with some of its traditions tracing back to prehistoric religions such as those of the Bronze Age Indus Valley Civilisation.
-It has thus been called the "oldest religion" in the world.
-Scholars regard Hinduism as a synthesis of various Indian cultures and traditions, with diverse roots and no single founder.
-This Hindu synthesis emerged after the Vedic period, between ca. 500–200 BCE and ca. 300 CE, in or after the period of the Second Urbanisation, and during the early classical period of Hinduism (200 BCE-300 CE).
-It flourished in the medieval period, with the decline of Buddhism in India.
+Hinduism has been called the "oldest religion" in the world, but scholars regard Hinduism as a relatively recent synthesis of various Indian cultures and traditions, with diverse roots and no single founder, which emerged around the beginning of the Common Era.